 What It Is

-Secure Configurations for Hardware & Software is part of the “systems” group of the CIS critical security controls.
-This means that this is in the back office, by IT and security, and should not be handled by users in the front office.
+Secure Configuration for Hardware and Software on Mobile Devices, Laptops, Workstations, and Servers is part of the "basic" group.
+This is in the back office, by IT and security, and should not be handled by users in the front office.
 It's very likely that your organization is using some kind of secure configs unless you run 100% out-of-the-box.
 Rapid7 finds that most orgs do not go far enough, and a lot of exposure exists that has no defined business purpose or need.

 This control is broken down into seven sub-controls.
 The sub-controls describe the entire process of managing secure configurations, but do not go into specifics about the configurations themselves.
 So we will cite resources here you can use to help you start to securely configure your enterprise (and even your home systems).